mrdoob/three.js/threejs/lessons/threejs-responsive.md

 There are many cases when using three.js where we need to know the actual size of the canvas's drawingBuffer.
 For example when making a post processing filter, or if we are making a shader that accesses `gl_FragCoord`, etc...
-By doing it oursevles we always know the size uses is the size we requested.
+By doing it oursevles we always know the size being used is the size we requested.
 There is no special case where magic is happening behind the scenes.

 Here's an example using the code above.